 Letters of recommendation and personal statements are not required as part of the initial application process.
 Sometimes we might ask for additional information from a student to consider their admissibility into UMD and will directly communicate the need for additional documents and/or supporting materials.

 No, if we need to request updated grades for any reason, we will request them directly from you.

 It is our goal to communicate to students a decision on their completed application file within two-three weeks.
-Applicants who have not received an admissions decision by February 1, 2018, or who complete their application file after February 1, 2018, may be placed on a waitlist.
-Waitlisted students should expect to receive an update of their admissions status on or around April 1, 2018.
-Our office will continue to make final decisions throughout the month of April and into early May.
+Students who are placed on a waitlist should expect to receive an update of their admissions status on or around the following dates: February 15, April 1, and May 15.